A Mid-Century Modern Living Room in Manhattan

-- Homeowners: Geoffrey, an architect, and Alicia, who works in operations at a FinTech startup, posted their project on Sweeten
+- Homeowners: Geoffrey, an architect, and Alicia, who works in operations at a FinTech startup, posted their modern living room remodel on Sweeten

 - Primary renovation: An updated living room creates custom zones with millwork and additional walls in their one-bedroom apartment